Superboy: Superman: The Secret Years (1985)

-Written by Bob Rozakis with art by Curt Swan, Kurt Schaeffenberger, and cover art by Frank Miller, the four-issue miniseries explored Clark Kent's transition from Superboy to Superman during his college years at Metropolis University.
+Written by Bob Rozakis with art by Curt Swan, Kurt Schaffenberger, and cover art by Frank Miller, the four-issue miniseries explored Clark Kent's transition from Superboy to Superman during his college years at Metropolis University.
 Rozakis had begun a backup feature called "The Inbetween Years" in Superman #359, but the feature was cancelled after six installments following issue #374.
 Originally pitched as a 12-issue series that was cut short by the publication of Crisis on Infinite Earths, the series retold the story of the day that Clark Kent left Smallville, his first meeting with Lori Lemaris, and introduced Clark's college roommates "Ducky" and Billy, who ultimately met with tragedy.

-Legion of Super-Heroes Volume 3 (1986-1987)
+Legion of Super-Heroes Volume 3 (1986–1987)

 Following the erasure of Superboy's history in Crisis on Infinite Earths, another version of Clark Kent was created in order to salvage the Legion's timeline.
 This version was created by the villain Time Trapper in a "pocket universe" that contained only a version of the planets Earth and Krypton.
 Whenever the Legionnaires traveled back in time, they were re-routed and traveled to the 20th century of the pocket universe; from birth until Crisis on Infinite Earths, Superboy's life was similar to the life of the original Clark Kent.
 When the universe-destroying Crisis struck, Superboy lacked the power to save his Earth, but the Time Trapper agreed to do so, provided that Kal-El helped him capture the Legion, and Superboy reluctantly agreed.
 After a battle with the New Earth Superman, Superboy realized he could not turn on his friends and instead helped the Legionnaires defeat the Trapper.
-Ultimately Superboy saved his Earth, but only at the cost of his own life.
-His dying act was to return the Legion to their century (and Earth), where he was later buried.
+Ultimately, Superboy saved his Earth at the cost of his life.
+His dying act was to return the Legion to their century (and Earth), where he was buried.

 This Superboy first appeared in issue #23 and died in issue #38.
 After his death, his grieving parents revealed to the world that their son had been Superboy.

-Superboy Volume 2 (1988-1992)
+Superboy Volume 2 (1988–1992)

 Conceived as additional episodes of the Superboy TV series that began in 1988, the series followed the college adventures of Clark Kent and ran for 22 issues in 1990–1991.
 Originally entitled Superboy (volume 2) (as shown in the indicia), the cover logo read Superboy: The Comic Book from #1–10.
 After issue #10, the series was retitled The Adventures of Superboy until its cancellation.
 A follow-up story titled "The Last Superboy" was published in the one-shot Adventures of Superboy Special in 1992, with art by Curt Swan.
 The stories in Superboy Vol. 2 were later stated to have occurred on Earth-988, in Crisis on Infinite Earths: The Compendium (2005).